Reputation Aggregation in Peer-to-Peer Network Using Differential Gossip Algorithm

 In a reputation management system, every node maintains a reputation table.
-In this table, the node maintains the reputations of the nodes with whom it has interacted.
+In this table, a node maintains the reputation of the nodes with whom it has interacted.
 Whenever it receives a resource from some node, it adjusts the reputation of that node accordingly.
 When another node asks for the resource from this node, it checks the reputation table and according to the reputation value of the requesting node, it allocates resource to the other node.
 This ensures that every node is facilitated from the network as per its contribution to the network and consequently free riding is discouraged.

 For using such a reputation management system, the nodes need to estimate the trust value of the nodes interacting with them.
-There are number of ways to estimate reputation \cite{ruchir}.
-We assume that trust value observed by node $i$ for node $j$ can be defined as $t_{ij}$.
+There are number of ways to estimate the reputation \cite{ruchir2}.
+We assume that trust value observed by node a $i$ for the node $j$ can be defined as $t_{ij}$.